 Matt uses his 20+ years of experience in residential construction, home inspection and manufacturing management to guide his teams through all things on a job site.
-One could say he’s good at keeping “all the balls in the air” and reacting quickly.
-That’s literally true as well: Matt is an amateur competitive juggler plus builds and races BMW M3 sportscars.
+One could say he’s good at both “keeping things running” and reacting quickly.
+That’s literally true as well: when not on site Matt builds and races BMW M3 sportscars.

 The tangible has always been Shane’s business.
 After spending 15+ years in printing management, Shane transitioned to another means of bringing projects to reality.
 His ability to bring a construction project to completion on time and on budget provides a sense of accomplishment.
 Shane is also accomplished in Dad’ing, fishing, and golfing.

 Roller Derby champ by night.
 Financial tracker by day.
 Regardless of the arena, Sam relies on her attention to detail and commitment to teamwork.
 The Vecino Group knows her as an accountant.
 The Derby world knows her as “Spice.”(That’s her alias in the rink.)

 You know the guy in the room who doesn’t talk a lot but everyone wants to hear what he has to say?
 That’s Rick.
 President of the VG.
 Deal wizard.
 Finance expert.
 Margarita craftsman.
 Also, kind of what folks mean when they say “salt of the earth good guy.”
 (Rick did not write his own bio.
 Promise.)